Main structure from the very long poem

-Dante was standing near the Ponte Vecchio, a bridge that crosses the Arno river in Florence.
-Just before 1300; a great awakening in the western world.
+Dante was standing near the Ponte Vecchio, a bridge crossing Florence’s Arno river.
+Just before 1300, a great awakening in the western world.
 Dante saw Beatrice standing on the bridge.
 That vision for Dante was completeness.

-You reach the cold, heartless, meaningless pit of hell as the worst of Human experience.
+You reach the cold, heartless, meaningless pit of hell as the worst of the Human experience.
 You don’t exit hell the same way as you enter it.
-On the other side of hell, is heaven.
+On the other side of hell (intense suffering) is heaven.

-Hell lays out what is wrong, Dante then get’s to purgatory, which begins to repair and treat what needs to be restored.
-At this point, Virgil said that he could no longer be Dante’s guide and Beatrice will guide him from there.
-At this point reason can take you no further and you have to let go.
+Hell lays out what is wrong; Dante then arrives in purgatory, which begins to repair and treat what needs to be restored.
+At this point, Virgil said that he could no longer be Dante’s guide and that Beatrice would guide him from there.
+At this point, reason can take you no further, and you have to let go of one’s futile attempts at controlling reality.
 ‘The vision of heaven takes over now’.

 Beatrice shows Dante the way through purgatory and heaven.
-At the last moment she gives way to St.Bernard.
-Beatrice is the #psychopomp (meaning soul guide from medieval times) that leads Dante through purgatory and into the heaven.
-A journey of healing and wholeness.
+At the last moment, she gives way to St.Bernard.
+Beatrice is the #psychopomp (meaning soul guide from medieval times) that leads Dante through purgatory and into heaven – a journey of healing and wholeness.

-In a flash of understanding that he cannot express, Dante finally understands the mystery of Christ’s divinity and humanity, and his soul becomes aligned with God’s love.
+In a flash of understanding that he cannot express, Dante finally understands the mystery of Christ’s divinity and humanity, and his soul aligns with God’s love.

 Dante’s poem, Divine Comedy, gives an allegory for the Human’s path of the unlived life.
-At a certain point a person may fall into hell (Inferno) where he will need to use his intellect (Virgil) to drag himself to purgatory.
-At purgatory, the place where learn to heal and become whole, the intellect is no longer of service and one must let go.
-This can be a painful process, particularly in the west with it’s excessive rationality.
+At a certain point, a person may fall into hell (Inferno), where he must use his intellect (Virgil) to drag himself to purgatory.

 The Soul (Beatrice) is the guide to move Dante to heaven (Paradiso).
 Beatrice is always available throughout life, but the man has to be ready to receive her and ask for her guidance.